cloudify-cosmo/docs.getcloudify.org/content/intro/what-is-cloudify.md

 ---

 Cloudify is an open source cloud orchestration framework.
-Cloudify allows you to model applications and services and automate their entire life cycle, including deployment on any cloud or data center environment, monitoring all aspects of the deployed application, detecting issues and failure, manually or automatically remediating them and handle on going maintenance tasks.
+Cloudify allows you to model applications and services and automate their entire life cycle, including deployment to any cloud or data center environment, monitoring of all aspects of the deployed application, detecting and remediating (either manually or automatically) issues and failures, and handling ongoing maintenance tasks.

 # Application Orchestration